By Gary A.

 While beauty goes a long way, one of the most valuable aspects diamond has is its strength, and its ability to withstand years and years – entire lifetimes – of wear without breaking or showing signs of its age.
 So, how does cubic zirconia stack up against diamond?

-Not straightaway but, with regular wear, cubic zirconia will scratch relatively easily.
+With regular wear, cubic zirconia will scratch relatively easily.

 As we mentioned, cubic zirconia is softer than diamond.
 In fact, it sits at around about 8 – 8.5 on the Mohs hardness scale, while diamond, being the hardest natural substance on earth, sits at 10.
 It’s not a major difference, and it’s not like cubic zirconia is as soft as easy to scratch as talc or 24K gold, but, when the ring you’re buying is intended to be worn day in, day out, for many decades, the difference becomes a lot more significant.